agoldst/without-modernism/README.md

 And of course you will need all the dependencies of these, notably an installation of TeX.
 It would have been nice for me to formalize all these dependencies by making this an R package, but this project has taken long enough.

-If you do not own Garamond Premier Pro, you will have to change the typeface settings in [paper.Rmd](paper.Rmd) for the final typesetting to succeed.
-The font is mentioned 6 times total: 5 times in the YAML header and once more immediately after.
+In order to exactly reproduce my manuscript [PDF]([PDF](https://osf.io/wrhj2/) of the paper, you would need the font I have used, Garamond Premier Pro.
+The source code for the PDF as found at the [OSF repository](https://osf.io/frcys) is [paper.Rmd](paper.Rmd).
+Run `make paper.pdf` to generate this file, if you own the font.
+As you can see with a `diff` command, paper-plain.Rmd and paper.Rmd differ only in typeface settings (YAML header and one macro to style the paper title).

 I cannot provide any technical assistance to other users of this material.